moliver28/research-handbook/assets/includes/cross-functional-prioritization.md

 1. What overall trends does the group want to highlight?
 1. What flags do you want to raise?
 What won't happen?

+### Cross-Functional Prioritization Review

-##### Group level review
+#### Group level review

 The review collaboration can be done in a way that's most effective for the group, either synchronously (e.g. scheduled recurring call) or asynchronously (e.g. such as in retrospective issues).
+These reviews should occur as part of each milestone retrospective to ensure the quarterly average remains around the group's agreed upon (and approved) ratio.

 Required collaborators from the quad for the group are:

-- Product designer
+- Product Designer
 - Quality lead
-- Product manager
+- Product Manager
-- Engineering development manager
+- Engineering Manager

-The managers of the required collaborators should be included as optional participants.
+The managers of the required collaborators as well as the team members in the group should be included as optional participants.

-##### Stage/section level review
+#### E-group direct review

-The stage/section review is coordinated by each direct report of the VP of Development.
+The stage/section review is coordinated by each direct report couterpart team of the CTO and CPO.
+These reviews should occur quarterly to ensure each counterpart group average remains around the 60%/40% ratio per the Cross-Functional Prioritization framework.

 Required collaborators from the quad for the stage/section are: